-Here at All Car Leasing, we're big fans of cars and the thrill of driving and as such a few of us are big fans of racing games and driving simulators.
-In this blog post, we take a look at 15 of the best classic racing games ever made from years gone by.
+Here at All Car Leasing, we're big fans of cars and the thrill of driving, and as such a few of us are big fans of racing games and driving simulators.
+In this blog post, we take a trip down memory lane and take a look at 15 of the best classic racing games ever made from years gone by.

 1. Gran Trak 10